-Madeleine ‘Maddie’ McTernan was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Madeleine ‘Maddie’ McTernan is a swimmer and Paralympian who was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.

-In 2021, Maddie made her dream come true when she represented Australia at the Tokyo Paralympic Games.
-She won a silver medal in the mixed relay and placed fourth in the 100m backstroke.
-That same year Maddie was ranked #4 for international seniors and #1 for national seniors.
+Maddie swam for her country at the Tokyo Paralympic Games and won silver in the mixed relay and finished fourth in the 100m backstroke.
+She finished 2021 ranked number 4 for international seniors and number 1 for national seniors.

-Maddie aspires to represent her country for many years to come, be an ambassador for sport and help kids with disabilities achieve and believe in their dream to succeed in sport.
-She would also like to continue to volunteer her time at Riding for the Disabled.
+Maddie is far from finished.
+She aims to continue representing her country at international level and to be an ambassador for children with disabilities so that they too can achieve their dreams in sport.
+She would also like to continue volunteering at Riding for the Disabled.

 “I am so grateful and feel honoured with the news of receiving the Sport Australia Hall of Fame Scholarship.
 To be recognised for my swimming amongst other incredible athletes is amazing.
 This Scholarship will help me succeed my goal to keep representing Australia for many years to come.
 I am still so thrilled to be a Scholarship Holder with so many talented Australian sporting heroes.” – Maddie McTernan on being selected as a 2022 Tier 2 Scholarship Holder.